 As I celebrated Thanksgiving… I took a lot of time to reflect on the past year.
 I also reflected on what I’m grateful for.

 Today, I’m sharing a different kind of blog.
 One that is simply an opportunity for you to get to know me better – and hopefully, I can get to know you better as well.

 I’d like to share some reflections that came up for me during this most recent Thanksgiving (then, I’d like to see if you’d share any with me).

 - I think about random acts of kindness.
-Buying a coffee for someone, starting up a conversation with a stranger, ordering a meaningful book for someone, sending a thank you card to someone…there is no shortage of opportunities to step outside of “your world” and offer kindness to others.
+Buying a coffee for someone behind you in line, starting up a conversation with a stranger, ordering a meaningful book for a friend, sending a thank you card to a loved one…there is no shortage of opportunities to step outside of “your world” and offer kindness to others.
 Gosh, we all need that random kindness so much.
 No one is exempt from that need.

 - I think about the incalculable value of time.
 There is no time to waste.
-A family member passed away two days ago, and two days ago my dad had a “close call” as well.
+A family member passed away two days ago, and the same day, my dad had a “close call” as well.
 I could share many other examples just in the past month about how life can change in a blink.
 Don’t wait to forgive, don’t wait to love, don’t wait to start that business, don’t wait to do the things you think about all day.
 Please, don’t wait…

 - I think about fear and doubt and guilt.
 We give WAY, WAY too much power to these three feelings.
 When will enough be enough?